scott-knight/linux-on-windows-11/customize-linux.md

 if which rbenv > /dev/null; then eval "$(rbenv init - zsh)"; fi
 ```

-Close and reload the Ubuntu instance
+Close and reload the Linux instance

 <br/>